LabKey/labkey-ui-components/packages/querygrid/README.md

 * update AssayImportPanels to accept an optional runId for pre-populating
 * add optional queryColumns parameter for Detail component to be able to modify the columns in the detail view
 * in RunDataPanel, support display of previous run's data when reimporting.
+* add param to support cascade delete of replaced runs in deleteAssayRuns API call

 ### version 0.11.4
 *Released*: 5 Aug 2019